iageoscience/Udacity_Full_Stack_Tournament_Planner_p2/README.md

 You should see these results:

-	1. Old matches can be deleted.
-	2. Player records can be deleted.
+	1. countPlayers() returns 0 after initial deletePlayers() execution.
+	2. countPlayers() returns 1 after one player is registered.
-	3. After deleting, countPlayers() returns zero.
+	3. countPlayers() returns 2 after two players are registered.
-	4. After registering a player, countPlayers() returns 1.
+	4. countPlayers() returns zero after registered players are deleted.
-	5. Players can be registered and deleted.
+	5. Player records successfully deleted.
 	6. Newly registered players appear in the standings with no matches.
 	7. After a match, players have updated standings.
+	8. After match deletion, player standings are properly reset.
+	9. Matches are properly deleted.
-	8. After one match, players with one win are paired.
+	10. After one match, players with one win are properly paired.
 	Success!
 All tests pass!

 ###Shutdown Vagrant machine###